 Resources to assist Churches during COVID-19: A basic handy list of resources in one place.

-Explainer Videos for Children about the spread of COVID-19
+Explainer Video for Children about the spread of COVID-19:

 If you want to reach out and assist the vulnerable in your community, an excellent initiative started by The Kindness Pandemic is cards you can put in your neighbours letterbox letting them know you care and if they are unable, offer to shop for them or pick something up from the local post office.
 Simply use the attached cards, by printing them and offering help during the COVID-19 crisis.
 Download the #viralkindness cards here.